Skip to Main Content

 Ticks are external parasites that rely on 'hosts' for transportation and food.
 A host is a person or animal the tick lands on and begins feeding on.
 Ticks feed on the blood of their hosts, including humans and animals.

 Ticks are extremely common worldwide, and many species are found across North America.
 Each type of tick comes with serious risks to pet and human health.
 Tick saliva contains a variety of germs and bacteria that can be transmitted to the animals and people they prey on.
-These bacteria can lead the host to develop conditions such as Rocky Mountain spotted fever, Canine Bartonellosis, Anaplasmosis, Ehrlichiosis, alpha-gal allergy, or Lyme disease.
+These bacteria can lead the host to develop conditions such as Rocky Mountain spotted fever, Canine Bartonellosis, Anaplasmosis, Ehrlichiosis, or Lyme disease.

-Internal Parasites Seen in Dogs
+Common Internal Parasites Seen in Dogs

 Internal parasites are most commonly found in the intestinal system of animals and people.
 Some of the most common internal parasites are: